 These units are great if you’re brewing a lot of beer at one time.
 They don’t require a special fermentation chamber for storage because they handle temperature control on their own.
 Some even let you adjust the temperature of your fermenting beer to the nearest degree.

-Tired of searching for room to ferment and store your various homebrewing creations?
-It might be time to go into This Old House mode and build a fermentation chamber that’s actually a chamber.
+If you’re running out of room to ferment and store your various homebrewing creations, it might be time to go into This Old House mode and build a fermentation chamber that’s actually a chamber.

 Yes, you could hire someone to install a room for you.
 But you can save on labor and gain some serious bragging rights by building a cold room yourself.
 All you really need is space, insulation, a good air conditioner, and some temperature control hardware and software.